friendly/DDAR/README.md

 dynamically add nav items and page content.

 **Note:** All static files in the index.php file, are served via a `urlfor` helper function.
+This helper sets the basepath for any scripts or pages linked to from the `index.php` page.

 If you plan on adding any files or pages, you will need to use this helper as well.

 ### Chapter pages ###